 Who can Enter

-Anyone who is enrolled in CDU IT courses (VET, undergraduate and postgraduate courses) in Academic year 2022
+Anyone who is enrolled in CDU IT courses (short course, VET, undergraduate and postgraduate courses) in Academic Year 2023.

 This research competition is adopting the well-known Three-minute thesis competition founded by the University of Queensland.